jflets/FletFit-project-1-/README.md

   5. As a first-time visitor, I want to be able to find the social links for FletFit easily.

   ![Social Links](/assets/images/social-links.png)

+## Full Testing

+To fully test the site I carried out the following tests using a multiple browsers (Google Chrome, Safari, Microsoft Edge) and different devices (Mackbook Pro 13 inch, Iphone XS max, Ipad, Window Desktop with 28 inch monitor)

+Links.

+  1. Test navigation links on index page.
+Each link worked and scrolled down to the correct section on the page.
+  2. Test join button in hero section link to join form.
+The link worked and scrolled to the join section.
+  3. Test social media footer links to Facebook and Instagram.
+The links worked and opened in a separate browser tab.
+  4. Test join button in join form links to thank you page.
+The link worked correctly and opened the thank you page.
+  5. Test thank you page exit icon returns to index.html.
+The link worked and returned the user back to the index page.

+Join Form.

+  1.
 # Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: